U3-xi: Pushing the Boundaries of Speaker Recognition by Incorporating Uncertainty: Speaker-level Uncertainty Supervision

 Suppose we use $\boldsymbol{\phi}^\text{c}_{y_i}$ to represent the centroid of speaker $y_i$ of utterance $i$: where all $I$ utterances belong to the same speaker $y_i$.
 The loss $\mathcal{L}_\text{SVL}$ is given by:

 where $B$ denotes the number of batch size in training.
 The matrices of current batch $\mathbf{\Sigma}^\text{s}_b$ and $\boldsymbol{\phi}^\text{c}_{y_b}$ denote the covariance matrix for utterance $b$ and the centroid of speaker $y_b$, respectively.
-The symbol $\|\cdot\|$ denotes the Euclidean norm.
-In addition, $\alpha$ is a learnable parameter initialized to $1$, referred to as the uncertainty scaling factor.
+The symbol $\|\cdot\|$ denotes the Euclidean ($\ell_2$) norm.
+In addition, $\alpha$ is a learnable parameter initialized to one, referred to as the uncertainty scaling factor.
 It aimes to address potential scale mismatch between predicted uncertainty and pseudo ground truth.
 Since only the embedding distance of a single utterance-centroid pair is used to approximate the uncertainty (i.e., variance), we refer to this approach as \textit{stochastic variance} learning.

-There are two strategies for computing the centroid: \begin{itemize} \item \textbf{Pre:} The centroid is computed using embeddings $\boldsymbol{\phi}^\text{s}$ extracted from a pre-trained model with the same architecture, but was trained solely with the cross-entropy loss $\mathcal{L}_\text{AAM}$.
-As a result, the speaker centroids remain fixed throughout training and are subsequently used to provide supervision, as defined in ~\eqref{equ:new_svl}.
+There are two strategies for computing the centroids: \begin{itemize} \item \textbf{Fix:} Centroids are computed using embeddings $\boldsymbol{\phi}^\text{s}$ extracted from a pre-trained model with the same architecture, but was trained solely with the cross-entropy loss $\mathcal{L}_\text{AAM}$.
+As a result, speaker centroids remain \textbf{fix}ed throughout training and are subsequently used to provide supervision, as defined in ~\eqref{equ:new_svl}.

-\item \textbf{Epoch:} Instead of relying on a pre-trained model, the speaker embedding $\boldsymbol{\phi}^\text{s}$ is extracted using the checkpoint from the last epoch.
+\item \textbf{Pro:} Instead of relying on a pre-trained model, the speaker embedding $\boldsymbol{\phi}^\text{s}$ is extracted using the checkpoint from the last epoch.
 Then centroids are computed after each training epoch.
-This allows the centroids to evolve along with model optimization, leading to progressively more accurate estimate. \end{itemize} The final training loss is given by:
+This allows the centroids to evolve along with model optimization, leading to \textbf{pro}gressively more accurate estimate. \end{itemize} The final training loss is given by:

 where $\kappa$ is used to control loss weight and is dynamically adjusted based on the current epoch $\psi$ to ensure that $\mathcal{L}_\text{SVL}$ gradually contributes as training progresses: